 This trial studied 358 patients with severe, symptomatic aortic stenosis deemed inoperable for traditional open-heart surgery.
 Patients were evenly randomized to receive either the SAPIEN valve or standard therapy.
 The United States Food and Drug Administration (FDA) approved the SAPIEN valve in November 2011 for the treatment of inoperable patients, and last week also approved SAPIEN for high-risk surgical patients.

 About Edwards Lifesciences

 Edwards Lifesciences is the global leader in the science of heart valves and hemodynamic monitoring.
 Driven by a passion to help patients, the company partners with clinicians to develop innovative technologies in the areas of structural heart disease and critical care monitoring that enable them to save and enhance lives.
 Additional company information can be found at www.edwards.com.

-Forward-looking statements involve risks and uncertainties that could cause the outcomes to differ materially from those expressed or implied by the forward-looking statements based on a number of factors including but not limited to unexpected regulatory or reimbursement decisions and longer-term clinical experience.
+Forward-looking statements involve risks and uncertainties that could cause the outcomes to differ materially from those expressed or implied by the forward-looking statements based on a number of factors including but not limited to unexpected market developments or unanticipated outcomes of longer-term clinical trial and commercial experience.
 These factors are detailed in the company's filings with the Securities and Exchange Commission including its Annual Report on Form 10-K for the year ended December 31, 2011.

 Edwards, Edwards Lifesciences, the stylized E logo, Edwards SAPIEN, PARTNER and SAPIEN are trademarks of Edwards Lifesciences Corporation.